oughtinc/mosaic/README.md

 1. If the app is not running, run it (`docker-compose up`)
 2. `cd server`
 3. `scripts/autodump.sh` with a filepath for the directory to save the dumps to and the number of seconds to wait between checking whether the db has changed, e.g. `scripts/autodump.sh autodumps 30`

+### Autodeploy

+Heroku will automatically deploy a merged branch to master to production.
+However this only happens if CI passes.
+Configure this setting at https://dashboard.heroku.com/apps/mosaic-prod/deploy/github